How to Heal Your Gut Naturally

 - Getting Good Gut Health Nutrients like polyphenols

-In this 2019 article on nutrition and gut health, we can find out more about how these foods have an effect on creating a healthy gut microbiome.
+In this 2019 article on nutrition and gut health, it has some great information on how these foods have an effect on creating a healthy gut microbiome.
 We will talk more about each of these positive ways to improve gut health in upcoming posts.

-Also, eating a variety of colors is good for our overall health and the purple foods rich in the phytonutrients polyphenols there is a lot of research out these foods that are needed for a healthy gut.
+Also, eating a variety of colors is good for our overall health and the purple foods rich in the phytonutrients called polyphenols foods have a big role to play to keep the gut healthy.
 Foods richest in polyphenols include cherries, strawberries, red grapes, artichokes, hazelnuts, dark chocolate, and coffee.

-All these new research areas have inspired me to help people challenged with digestive issues.
-But the real encouragement came 8 years ago from a doctor’s referral for a client with IBS who requested a referral to a dietitian to help her follow a low fodmap diet.
+All these new research areas have inspired me to help people who are challenged with digestive issues.
+But the real encouragement came 10 years ago from a doctor’s referral for a client with IBS who requested a referral to a dietitian to help her follow a low fodmap diet.

-I knew nothing about the low fodmap diet but read the research behind it, how to help my client through the elimination phase and teach her how to reintroduce foods to create a diverse diet.
+I knew nothing about the low fodmap diet, but I studies the research behind it about how to help my client through the elimination phase and teach her how to reintroduce foods to create a diverse diet.
 We worked on meal planning ideas during each phase.
 She saw results and felt a lot better!

 This positive experience created a spark for me to help people who suffer from IBS.
 And it opened my eyes to the new areas of research and tools to help people manage digestive health conditions.

-I continued my training in gut health with the help of Patsy Castos and Kate Scarlata, two dietitians who are digestive wellness experts in the U.S. I also researched information from Monash University where Sue Shepherd and Peter Gibson had done the initial research on the low fodmap diet and IBS.
+I continued my training in gut health with the help of Patsy Castos and Kate Scarlata, two dietitians who are digestive wellness experts in the U.S. I also researched information from Monash University had done the initial research on the low fodmap diet and IBS.

-I have studied further in the best ways to help people with other GI health issues.
-And 2019, I attended my first conference with Food the Main Course to Digestive Health with University of Michigan.
+I have studied further in the best ways to help people with other GI health issues by attending with Food the Main Course to Digestive Health with University of Michigan.
 And this year I completed the extensive coursework to be a Monash Trained Fodmap Dietitian FODMAP Dietitians Directory – Monash Fodmap

-Seeing people transform their lives through food and digestive wellness has motivated me to communicate that I enjoy helping people improve their digestive health conditions.
-And I have a unique and individualized path to provide the knowledge and support.
+Seeing people transform their lives through food and digestive wellness has inspired me to want to help new clients improve their digestive health conditions.
+So, I have created a unique and individualized path to provide the knowledge and support.

-It provides the tools people need to help them discover which foods contribute to GI symptoms and help them find effective ways to reintroduce foods.
-And encourages exploration for the best ways to integrate all the new things learned to maintain digestive wellness.
+In addition, it also encourages exploration for the best ways to integrate all the new things you have learned to maintain digestive wellness.

-This program has been created to complement the health care received with a physician.
+Since this program has been created to complement the health care received with a physician.
 A physician may need to run tests to help determine what GI health conditions someone has and what medical treatment to take to receive the best possible care.
 Most of the time, what we eat has not been a consistent part of the GI medical plan.
 However, nutrition is an integral part of helping our gut heal.

-I have created resources for the program that includes plant-based eating for clients who desire that option.
+Last but not least, I have created additional resources for the program that includes plant-based eating for clients who desire this option.

-A few questions to consider to decide if A Fresh Approach to Digestive Wellness may benefit you:
+A few questions to consider determining if A Fresh Approach to Digestive Wellness may benefit you: